fortifiedid/ena-specifications/ena-oauth2-profile.md

 * An access token that is not signed according to the requirements specified in section [6.1](#access-tokens) below, MUST be rejected.

-* To protect against replay attacks, a resource server MUST maintain a cache of previously received JWT IDs (`jti`).
+* Reuse of access tokens across multiple authorized requests MAY be allowed, provided the token remains valid and the protected resource does not enforce single-use semantics.
+Resource servers that require high assurance or non-repudiation may choose to enforce non-reusability of tokens using the `jti` claim as part of a replay detection strategy.<br /><br />If a protected resource does not permit reuse of access tokens, the resource server MUST maintain a cache of previously received JWT IDs (`jti`).
 If an access token’s `jti` claim is found in the cache and has not expired, the access token MUST be rejected.
 See Section 4.1.7 of \[[RFC7519](#rfc7519)\] for the definition of the `jti` claim.

     - A resource server deployed across multiple instances MUST share a common replay cache.